maorseg/Windows-Application-Driver/README.md

 https://www.automatetheplanet.com/automate-windows-desktop-apps-winappdriver

  # Enable Windows 10 Developer Mode
  Open Windows 10 Settings.
 Then navigate to Update & Settings.
 Click For Developers tab.
-Choose the Developer mode option.
+Enable the Developer mode option.

 # How to get the Application id